salu133445/lakh-pianoroll-dataset/README.md

    ./scripts/run.sh
    ```

-## Derive the ID lists for different labels
+## Derive the labels for the LPD

+> The derived labels can be found at `data/labels.tar.gz`.

 1. Download the labels with the following script.